About Walsh Restorations

 Within 24 hours, Walsh Restorations rented a house for floor technicians, and within seven days, Walsh Restorations had hired two floor technicians from Vancouver.

 2004 was a major turning point in Walsh Restoration history.
 The company was awarded a 72 unit fire sprinkler replacement job with $1.3million.
 Walsh Restorations then hired its first project manager.
-Dave Patterson was enticed from job as a construction superintendent to work for Walsh Restorations.
-The contract stipulated that after completing the sprinkler retro-fit project, Walsh Restorations would then open a Vancouver division which Dave would head up as General Manager.
+The contract stipulated that after completing the sprinkler retro-fit project, Walsh Restorations would then open a Vancouver division.

 The Vancouver division works with The Co-Operators Insurance Company, Henderson Development, Coho Property Management, Colyvan Property Management, Jardine Lloyd Thompson and Westland Insurance.